Western Australia has some of the country’s most magnificent destinations from pristine beaches to rugged landscapes.

-Features massive granite and rugged coastal peaks and its white sandy beaches are regarded one of the best in Australia.
+The Cape Le Grand National Park features massive granite and rugged coastal peaks, and its white sandy beaches are regarded as some of the best in Australia.
 The parks heathlands are home to unique wildlife including the small, mouse-sized pygmy possums, western grey kangaroos and wildflowers.

 Cape Range National Park

 Approximately 40kms from Exmouth

 Cape Range offers a variety of attractions including 50km of pristine beaches, rugged limestone ranges, and over 700 caves.
 The national park falls within the Ningaloo Coast World Heritage Area and offers a variety of wildlife such as birds, emus, echidnas, lizards, wallabies and red kangaroos.
 For an arid limestone area, Cape Range is a haven for nature enthusiasts.

 Francois Peron National Park

 Known for contrasting red cliffs, white sandy beaches and blue waters, Francois Peron National Park is known for its historic past and offers remote camping sites with access to beaches and fishing spots.
 See dugong, manta rays and turtles swimming in the water from the cliff tops of Cape Peron.

 The Fitzgerald River National Park is one of the largest national parks in Australia, and where you can find almost 20 percent of WA’s flora species.
 The UNESCO Biosphere Reserve is also one of the most diverse botanical regions in the world with more than 1800 species of plants.
 Discover the beautiful coastline, sand plains, rugged coastal and deep, wide river valleys.
 Walk trails including Four Mile Beach, Cave Point and Barrens Beach where you might see one of the park’s 22 mammal species or 200 species of bird.